Global Solutions of the Compressible Euler-Poisson Equations with Large Initial Data of Spherical Symmetry: Introduction

 In this paper, we establish the global existence of finite-energy solutions of problem \eqref{1.1-1}--\eqref{1.1-3} for CEPEs with spherical symmetry as the vanishing viscosity limits of global weak solutions of CNSPEs \eqref{1.1} with corresponding initial and asymptotic conditions, which indicates that no delta measure is formed for the density of the solution of problem \eqref{1.1-1}--\eqref{1.1-3} in the limit indeed.
 To achieve these, the main point is to establish appropriate uniform estimates in $L^p$ and the $H^{-1}_{\rm loc}$--compactness of the entropy dissipation measures for the solutions of CNSPEs \eqref{1.3} subject to the corresponding initial and asymptotic conditions.
 Owing to the possible appearance of cavitation, the singularity of geometric source terms at the origin, as well as the gravitational force for the gaseous star case, the global solutions of CNSPEs \eqref{1.3} with large initial data are not smooth in general.
 Thus, we start with the construction of approximate smooth solutions of the truncated approximate problem \eqref{2.1}--\eqref{initial} for CNSPEs \eqref{1.1}, where the origin and the far-field are cut off, and a stress-free boundary condition is imposed.

 In general, we have two basic candidates for the boundary conditions of the approximate problem \eqref{2.1}--\eqref{initial}: One is to use the Dirichlet boundary conditions: $u(t,a)=u(t,b)=0$ as in \cite{Chen-Wang-2018}, in which case it is difficult to obtain the higher integrability on the velocity (see Lemma \ref{lem2.6}) due to the far-field vacuum (since the total mass is finite).
-Another choice is to use the vacuum free boundary condition.
-To obtain the higher integrability on the velocity, we need to know the trace information for both $u$ and $u_r$; however, some obstacles arise for deriving the trace estimates for $u$ and $u_r$ in the case of the vacuum free boundary problem.
+Another choice is to use the vacuum free boundary condition; however the global existence of smooth solutions with the vacuum free boundary condition and large initial data is still an important open problem.
 One of our main observations is that the stress-free boundary conditions \eqref{2.6}--\eqref{2.5} we have adapted in \S3 serve our purpose to avoid the difficulties mentioned above.
 Even though, we still have to overcome the following additional difficulties:

 \begin{enumerate} \item[\rm (i)] Owing to the effect of self-gravitational force for $\kappa=1$, we need condition \eqref{1.16} in \S2 to close the basic energy estimate for $\gamma\in(\frac{2n}{n+2},\frac{2(n-1)}{n}]$, which implies that the initial total mass can not be too large when the total initial-energy is fixed.
 The lower bound condition $\gamma>\frac{2n}{2+n}$ is essentially used when we deal with the gravitational potential.